kungming2/translator-BOT-reborn/docs/commands.md

 #### Notes

 * This function uploads transformed images to [ImgBB](https://imgbb.com/).
 Images uploaded by this bot through this function are automatically deleted after 7 days.
-  * The bot does downsample the image quality in order to reduce the load on ImgBB's servers and speed up operations.
+  * The bot downsamples the image quality in order to reduce the load on ImgBB's servers and speed up operations.
-* This function currently only supports _direct image posts_ (not galleries).
-Gallery support will be supported in a future release.
+* This function supports any post with an image attached, including text posts with an embedded image, link posts, and gallery posts.

 ## Moderator/OP Commands